History, Mission and Vision

 |The Cleveland Clinic Andrology Laboratory and Reproductive Tissue Bank is fully accredited by the College of American Pathologists' Reproductive Laboratory Accreditation Program.|

 |Click to view accreditation||The ART Training program offered by the Cleveland Clinic American Center for Reproductive Medicine is accredited by the American College of Embryology.|

 |Scholarship in Teaching Award for the Training Program in Advanced Reproductive Techniques

 The Case Western Reserve School of Medicine Scholarship in Teaching Awards is an annual program designed to recognize faculty contribution to education from the preceding year and promote undergraduate, graduate, and continuing medical education teaching as a scholarly activity.

 Research @ CRM

-The Center for Reproductive Medicine conducts basic science and clinical research into oxidative stress, proteomics and male infertility.
+The American Center for Reproductive Medicine conducts basic science and translational research into oxidative stress, proteomics and male infertility.

 For an up to date list of our publications, kindly visit Dr. Agarwal's Research Gate Profile.